Music of Israel: Palestinian and Arab influences

 The earliest composers of Israeli Hebrew folk music were influenced by elements of local Palestinian musical traditions.
 Subsequent influences on Israeli music came from Jewish immigrants from Middle Eastern and North African countries, including Morocco, Yemen, Iraq, and Egypt.
 These communities introduced various Arab musical traditions, contributing to the development of Mizrahi music.

 The distinctive blend of Eastern and Western musical elements characteristic of Mizrahi music has influenced the broader landscape of Israeli popular music.
 A notable example is the song HaPerach BeGani ("The Flower in My Garden"), performed by Zohar Argov, with lyrics by Avihu Medina and music by Medina and Moshe Ben Mosh.

 Contemporary Palestinian and Arab music

-The Palestinian and Arab community in Israel, which constitutes over 20 percent of the country's permanent population, has developed distinct forms of musical expression.
+Palestinian citizens of Israel, who constitute over 20 percent of the country's population, have developed distinct musical styles.
+Until the early 1990s, little original music was produced by this community.
+Locally composed music began to gain traction among the Palestinian population in Israel during the 1980s.
+Prior to that, music performed at community gatherings typically consisted of repertoire originating from other Arabic-speaking countries.